abhinavmish96/SOFTWARE_DEVELOPMENT_COURSE/Pre_Course/readme.md

 [Visual Studio Code](https://code.visualstudio.com/) is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).
 Begin your journey with VS Code with these [introductory videos](https://code.visualstudio.com/docs/getstarted/introvideos).

 ## Git and Version control

+[Git](https://git-scm.com) is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.